 This climate could be a major draw because thermodynamics implies that machinery will be more efficient in cool regions that can function as a large “heat sink”.
 A Bok globule’s super-cooled environment might represent the Goldilocks Zone for the AI powered machines, said Shostak.
 But because black holes and Bok globules are not hospitable to life as we know it, they are not on SETI’s prime target list.

 “Machines have different needs,” he says.
 “They have no obvious limits to the length of their existence, and consequently could easily dominate the intelligence of the cosmos.
 In particular, since they can evolve on timescales far, far shorter than biological evolution, it could very well be that the first machines on the scene thoroughly dominate the intelligence in the galaxy.
 It’s a “winner take all” scenario.”

-The biggest and obviously unknown question about the evolution of machine life, says astronomer Stuart Clark,“is whether the AI goes on to become conscious and define its own goals and decide it doesn’t need the biological creatures that developed it.”
+The biggest and obviously unknown question about the evolution of machine life is whether the AI goes on to become conscious –the ultimate unintended consequence.

 Image credit: Bok Globules in the Rosette Nebula NGC2237